-Next, the team etched away the coating of silica for flexibility.
+Next, the team removed the coating of silica for flexibility.
 The final step in the process was to cover the surface of the fabricated RBCs with membranes from natural ones.

 When the researchers were done, the resulting RBCs were of similar size and shape as the innate ones.
 They also had comparable charges and surface proteins.
 They were able to squeeze through tiny model capillaries without being damaged.

 Testing done in mice revealed no observable toxicity after being injected and circulating in the animals’ bodies for over 48 hours.